Where Do We Stand On Prosthetics?

 Hundreds of years ago, a prosthetic leg was a peg.
 An artificial arm was a combination of leather and steel with an interchangeable hook or claw.

 There is nothing that totally replicates a lost human limb.
 It is difficult to tell whether first-year discomfort is part of the normal adjustment or if it stems from an ill-fitted device.
 The first prosthetic offered by your insurance company does not serve every purpose.
 You may become frustrated in your inability to complete tasks.
-The fault may actually lie with equipment limitations rather than a lack of competency.
+The fault may actually lie with equipment limitation rather than a lack of competency.

 Active amputees typically use multiple prosthetics.
 Some are purely cosmetic while others are designed to replicate specific functions.
 Ironman triathlete Sarah Reinertsen and runner Aimee Mullins switch to curved blades for lower limbs during athletics.
 The world’s first bionic pop artist Viktoria Modesta is a Latvian singer-songwriter and model with custom prosthetic legs prominently featured in her music videos.

 Amy Purdy is an double-amputee American actress, model, world-class snowboarder and 2014 Paralympic bronze medalist who performed on Dancing with the Stars wearing en pointe limbs.
 She also danced the cha-cha during the opening ceremony for Rio 2016 Paralympic Games with blade prosthetics.

 Prosthetic Covers For Aesthetics